 The US Department of Labor has a simple message for employers: Pay your employees the minimum wage.
-The minimum wage in the United States is currently $7.25 per hour, which means that anyone who has a full-time job should make at least $15,080 annually.
-This is not always the case, however, and this article will explore what can happen if one fails to pay their employees for the work they do.
+The minimum wage in the United States is currently $7.25 per hour, meaning anyone with a full-time job should make at least $15,080 annually.
+This is not always the case, however.
+If you feel that you are a victim of failure to have been paid minimum wage, please complete the form below.

 Request Free Consultation

 Please fill out the form below to receive a free consultation, we will respond to

 The Department of Labor is tasked with enforcing all labor laws in the United States and enforcing the minimum wage.
 One step that they can take if someone does not follow these rules is to investigate the employer.
 If it turns out that the employer did violate the law, then they will be given fines or other penalties imposed by law.
 This can include ordering back pay for all employees who were impacted, meaning that the employee may receive their lost income plus an additional 50% under federal law.
 The government can also impose heavy fines against employers who break the law.
 It will depend on how much was earned by employees who did not receive their correct amount of compensation for how large these fines will be.

 If an employer does not pay their employee by the law, then that employee can bring a lawsuit against them.
 If they win, then they will be able to collect all back-earned compensation plus interest and any other financial penalties imposed by state laws.
 There are also federal laws that go into place when it comes to this lawsuit, including a provision that allows employees who receive a portion of what they had earned to sue for three times as much as what is owed.
 It will depend on how many people were affected by the lawsuit if the penalty would be higher.